Got a question about GDPR or EU Representation?

 We’re based in Ireland.
 After BREXIT in early 2020, Ireland became the only 100% English speaking member of the EU.

 - What does your Art 27 service include?

-Each of the three services (E-Rep, PRO and PREMIUM) include the Article 27 service provided by EU Rep comprises holding your Article 30 record (as set out by you in the signup process), appointing us as your Article 27 EU Representative, providing you with wording to comply with your transparency obligations under Article 12, 13, and 14 with regard to the notification of EU Rep as your Article 27 Representative, and the execution of a Controller – Processor Agreement in conformity with Article 28.3.
+Each of the three services (E-Rep, PRO and PREMIUM) include the Article 27 service provided by EU Rep comprising holding your Article 30 record (as set out by you in the signup process), appointing us as your Article 27 EU Representative, providing you with wording to comply with your transparency obligations under Article 12, 13, and 14 with regard to the notification of EU Rep as your Article 27 Representative, and the execution of a Controller – Processor Agreement in conformity with Article 28.3.
 All of the above are mandatory requirements for you under the GDPR.
 We also provide a Certificate of Compliance with Article 27 GDPR.

 Representation here in the EU costs from just €19 per month.
 There is a one-off sign-up fee from just €99.
 This covers our appointment and continuing representation for you, and also covers our forwarding any correspondence from data subjects or supervisory authorities to you, together with general advice accompanying such correspondence.